inngest/inngest/docs/SDK_SPEC.md

 This MUST be used by an SDK to find the correct Function to call.
 If this Function could not be found, the SDK MUST return a `500 Internal Server Error`.

-The body of the reuqest will be a JSON payload with the following format:
+The body of the request will be a JSON payload with the following format:

 ```tsx
 {